 Over the course of your career, you’re bound to have a few startling setbacks.
 In my book, A Leadership Kick in the Ass, I explain why setbacks and failures often provide valuable lessons that can actually enhance your career.
 The trick is learning to accept the lessons that setbacks can provide, instead of rejecting them.
 What follows are some tips for doing just that.

-- Answer the holy question.
 Here are the four most important words in the English language: What do you want?
 Think of your answer in lifelong terms.
 What kind of person do you want to be?
 What kind of ideals do you want to stand for?
 What kind of mark do you want to leave on the world?
-When you see your butt kicks as events that can actually move you closer your desires, they become less threatening.
+When you see your butt kicks as events that can actually move you closer to your desires, they become less threatening.

 Career setbacks can cause funky feelings of embarrassment and humiliation.
-Growth is often an outcome of painful experiences.
-The end result, though, is that good and rewarding things can grow out of that pain, provide that you accept the lessons that your setbacks can provide.
+But growth is often an outcome of painful experiences.
+The end result?
+Good and rewarding things can grow out of that pain, provide that you accept the lessons that your setbacks can provide.

 Setbacks happen to everyone.
 How have you turned a setback into a lasting lesson that impacted your career?